 You will be asked to submit one personal essay.
 The personal essay will allow the admissions staff to get to know who you are as a student.
 Your essay should be limited to approximately 2500 characters, including spaces.2017-2018 Essay Topics

 Freshman international applicants (non U.S. citizens or permanent residents) will apply to UF using the Coalition Application.
 Please submit the Coalition Application and UF supplemental section by November 1, along with your $30 application fee plus $5 processing fee in U.S. dollars.
 We will accept applications after November 1 on a space-available basis.

 The SSAR is the self-reported transcript of your high school grades from 9th-11th and courses in progress for grade 12.
 The SSAR is required for all freshman applicants including applicants who have already graduated from high school.
 Please see the Exemptions tab for exceptions.

-If you have met the November 1 deadline, submit the SSAR no later than December 1.
-Students who have applied after November 1 should submit the SSAR no later than March 1.
+If you have met the November 1 deadline, submit and link the SSAR no later than December 1.
+Students who have applied after November 1 should submit and link the SSAR no later than March 1.
 If your SSAR is received after December 1, your application will be considered on a space-available basis.

 All freshman applicants must complete a SSAR with the following exceptions:

 You will be leaving the UF portal and will be required to create an account on the non-UF SSAR student self-reporting site.
 Please read through all of the instructions about submitting your SSAR carefully.
 You may refer to our FAQs to assist you as you complete your SSAR.